okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/openidconnect/appidpinokta.md

 * **Account Link Policy**: Specify whether Okta automatically links the user's IdP account with a matching Okta account.
 See [Account link](#account-link).

-   If the account-link policy is automatic, when any validated OIDC JWT is provided, Okta searches the Universal Directory for a user's profile to link.
+   If the account link policy is automatic, when any validated OIDC JWT is provided, Okta searches the Universal Directory for a user's profile to link.
 The user profile is found when the **IdP username** value (email) passed by the IdP matches the **Match against** value (username).
 If there's a match, then the user is linked by mapping the required, static `sub` claim provided in the JWT to that user.

-   After an account is linked, any validated JWT token with the same `sub` claim (which is mapped to the `idp.externalId` in the Identity Provider profile) is automatically mapped to the same user regardless of the content of the claims in the JWT or if the values for **IdP username** and **Match against** no longer result in a match.
+   After an account is linked, any validated JWT token with the same `sub` claim (which is mapped to the `idp.externalId` in the Identity Provider profile) is automatically mapped to the same user.
+This happens regardless of the content of the claims in the JWT or if the values for **IdP username** and **Match against** no longer result in a match.